jmcuneo/cs4241-final-project/README.md

 ## Instructions & Login Information
 Login:
-- Usernames: "admin" || "dummy"
+- Username: mmouse
+- Password: !123

+- Username: dduck
-- Password: "password"
+- Password: !123

-Note: The "admin" account has more pages to view and addtional management features.
+Note: The "mmouse" account has more pages to view and addtional management features.

 Follow the buttons to edit events/add guests/delete guests.